People usually don’t associate Washington DC with nature, hiking, and camping.

 GPS: 3600 F and Minnesota St S.E.
 Washington, DC 20019

-The closest metro rail stops are Potomac Avenue and Minnesota Avenue on the orange line, Benning Road on the blue line, or the V7 and U2 buses on weekdays, or the V8 bus on weekends.
+The closest metro rail stops are Potomac Avenue and Minnesota Avenue on the orange line, Benning Road on the blue line, or the V7 and U2 buses on weekdays, and the V8 bus on weekends.

 There is a parking lot at the Activity Center.

 A short 20-30 minute drive North of DC will bring you to 2 wonderful national parks filled with hiking trails, places to rock climb, excellent kayaking, and biking.

 The name Great Falls might be a little deceptive in that there are no true waterfalls.

 It is a section of the Potomac River that has some major rapids and they crash along some huge rocks.

 George Washington partially funded a canal here to go around these rapids as it was unnavigable.

 There are remains of the Patowmack Canal still intact at the main visitor center.

 The historic C & O canal would later be built in the 1830s through this region to connect to the Ohio River to promote commerce, although it only reached Cumberland MD about 70 miles away.